What is my Personal Health Record?

 What if I can’t see my information?

-You will need to check if you have ever chosen to not have your data shared by enquiring at your GP Practice.
-You are able to request a change in this status should you choose so.
+- You will need to check if you have ever chosen to not have your data shared by enquiring at your GP practice.
+You are able to request a change in this status should you choose to.

 What if any of my information is incorrect?

 If you think there is a mistake or something missing in your information shown in the My Health section of the Personal Health Record, please contact the relevant Health or Social Care organisation who provide the information.

 What if I have changed my name or address?

 It is important that you make all health and social care organisations that you receive care from aware of any changes to your personal details to ensure communication to you is not hindered.
 Please contact each care provider to update your details.